 And by Your will they exist and were created.”

 One day we will behold the Lord in the fullness of His glory and we will be compelled to worship Him.
 When the Lord inhabits His people the natural response is worship.
 All of our being will radiate His glory when we are made new.

 If Heaven is in your plans, there’s no better time to start worshipping than now.

-He is no more Worthy now than He has ever been.
+He is as Worthy now as He has ever been.